Skip to main content

 Creditors can object

-If you don’t keep up your payments, the order can be revoked and the creditors can pursue you again.
+If you fall behind on payments, the order can be revoked and creditors may pursue you individually again.

-If you don’t keep up your payments then the Court can make an order to take money directly from your wages or benefits.
+If payments are missed, the court can order money to be taken directly from your wages or benefits.

-This type of order should not be confused with a company going into administration; it does not impact the running of any business you have; nor is it a form of insolvency.
+A CCAO should not be confused with a company going into administration.
+It does not affect any business you run, and it is not a form of insolvency.

 Composition Order

-We do not currently provide County Court Administration Orders, but offer a free consultation to determine your suitability and offer some free assistance in applying.
+We do not currently provide County Court Administration Orders, but we offer a free consultation to assess your suitability and can help you with the application process.

 We’ll answer your questions to help you decide if going bankrupt is the right option for you.